acgeospatial/Julia_Geospatial/README.md

 <br>
 I don't claim any expertise on Julia Lang - I am just learning.
 If you have any contributions to make this code better I will happily take them.

-## An important note
+## An important note - UPDATE
-This series was written in February 2019 on Julia version 1.1.0 and ArchGDAL version available at this time (not sure version number).
-ArchGDAL is still in alpha and could change please bear this in mind if you are looking at this later than Feb 2019.
+<del>This series was written in February 2019 on Julia version 1.1.0 and ArchGDAL version available at this time (not sure version number).
+ArchGDAL is still in alpha and could change please bear this in mind if you are looking at this later than Feb 2019.</del>
+<b>I have updated all the code for Julia 1.7.0.
+Enjoy!</b>

 ## Imagery